µP

 Acceptance of a manuscript is independent of the perceived impact.

-Submissions to microPublication Biology will have the equivalent scientific rigor and clear, scholarly written text as that of articles in other well-respected, peer-reviewed journals (Current Biology, Development, Evolution, Genetics, MBoC, Molecular Ecology, PLoS Biology and others) but within the context of our publishing model - a single figure and short format text.
-Submissions that do not meet this standard will be returned to the authors without peer review or rejected following review.
+Submissions to microPublication Biology will have the equivalent scientific rigor and clear, scholarly written text as that of articles in other well-respected, peer-reviewed journals (Current Biology, Development, Evolution, Genetics, MBoC, Molecular Ecology, PLoS Biology, and others) but within the context of our publishing model - a single figure and short format text.

 Articles with undergraduate authors must meet the same peer review standards as any other article in microPublication Biology.
 The faculty mentor has an essential role in the process, including design and execution of the study, adherence to scientific rigor, appropriate statistical analysis (if relevant), presentation of the data, and clear scholarly written text.
 The faculty mentor must either be the senior author on the manuscript or provide a written letter attesting that the manuscript meets the standard described here.